Claken/Piscine_Flutter/mobileModule00/README.md

 ![buttonChangeTitle](https://github.com/Claken/Piscine_Flutter/assets/51683861/3c57faaf-3d5f-40c6-8d25-52625ef71e44)

 ## ex02 ##
-For this exercice, I had to code a prototy of calculator that, when you press a button, only triggers a debug message telling which button was pressed :
+For this exercice, I had to code a prototype of calculator that, when you press a button, only triggers a debug message telling which button was pressed :

 ![ex02calc](https://github.com/Claken/Piscine_Flutter/assets/51683861/7bc3f1fa-6ecc-4359-8fe4-cff5044c21a2)

 ## calculator_proj ##

+For the last exercice, I took the same code as the previous one and made a real calculator :